WilliamNgiam/r-socialsci/index.md

 site: sandpaper::sandpaper_site
 ---

 This is the starting page for a workshop introducing R for the School of Psychology at Adelaide University.
-The workshop is conducted by:
+The workshop is being conducted by:

 * Dr William Ngiam (lead)

-* A/Prof Rachel Searson (facilitator)
+* A/Prof Rachel Searston

-* Dr Toby Prike (facilitator)
+* Dr Toby Prike

 This workshop is an introduction to R designed for participants with no programming experience.
 The lessons in this workshop were adapted from those developed by [The Carpentries](https://carpentries.org/).